 What kind of volunteer roles could I do?

 - Rescue Maintenance – this is the standard and vital volunteering role.
 It involves attending the rescue on a regular basis to assist with cage cleaning, maintenance and care of the rats living at the rescue.
-On-site Volunteer days are currently Tuesday, Friday and Saturday, with more assistance needed on Fridays.
 This can be a lot of manual labour but is variable, and focuses heavily on things like changing substrate, washing cages, washing hammocks/hides and check food and water.
 Volunteers in this role may also help if desired with more physical tasks like sandblasting or pressure hosing cages for use or resale.
 You may help photograph, upload and update ads for second hand equipment sales, which help the rescue fund its work.